raig4359/fdk-client-swift/documentation/PLATFORM.md

 #### updateSupportInformation
-Update support data of application
+Update the support data of an application

 ```swift
 content.updateSupportInformation(companyId: companyId, applicationId: applicationId, body: body) { (response, error) in